Therapeutic: none assigned

 Absorption: 70% absorbed following SCs administration.

 Use Cautiously in: Active untreated infection, history of recurrent infections or conditions increasing the propensity of infections; OB: Use during pregnancy only if clearly needed; Lactation: Use cautiously during lactation; Pedi: Safety and effectiveness in children <4 yr has not been established.

-Drug-Drug: Avoid concurrent use of live vaccines; all vaccinations should be completed prior to treatment; Concurrent use with tumor necrosis factor (TNF) inhibitors may ↑ risk of serious infections; May alter activity of ...
+Drug-Drug: Avoid concurrent use of live vaccines; all vaccinations should be completed prior to treatment; Concurrent use with tumor necrosis factor (TNF) inhibitors may ↑ risk of ...